Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 As the name suggests, tcpreplay takes previously captured traffic that has been saved to a .pcap file and replays it through a network interface ([linux.die.net/man/1/tcpreplay](https://linux.die.net/man/1/tcpreplay)).
 Optionally, fields in the capture can be changed, such as substituting MAC or IP addresses. tcpreplay is useful for analysis purposes.
 If you have captured suspect traffic, you can replay it through a monitored network interface to test intrusion detection rules malicious traffic sample.
 ## EXPLOITATION FRAMEWORKS

-A remote access trojan ([[RAT]]) is malware that gives an adversary the means of remotely accessing the network.
+A remote access trojan ([[[[IoC]]]]) is malware that gives an adversary the means of remotely accessing the network.
 From the perspective of security posture assessment, a penetration tester might want to try to establish this sort of connection and attempt to send corporate information over the channel (data exfiltration).
 If security controls are working properly, this attempt should be defeated (or at least detected).

 An [[exploitation framework]] uses the vulnerabilities identified by an automated scanner and launches scripts or software to attempt to deliver matching exploits.
 This might involve considerable disruption to the target, including service failure, and risk data security.